SumnerHull/Project-Obsidian-Core/README.md

 ---

-> Built with love, aluminum, and purple LEDs by Sumner McClure
+> Built with love, aluminum, and purple LEDs by Sumner Hull and Luis Gomez
 > _“Precision forged in obsidian.”_